-The Regulation imposes a unified code for the governing law which, in conjunction with the mandatory regime of jurisdiction rules, aims to enable those who have dealings with a debtor whose centre of main interests is within the EU to identify with greater certainty the substantive legal provisions by which their rights will be determined in the event of that debtor's insolvency.
+The Recast Regulation imposes a unified code for the governing law which, in conjunction with the mandatory regime of jurisdiction rules, aims to enable those who have dealings with a debtor whose centre of main interests is within the EU to identify with greater certainty the substantive legal provisions by which their rights will be determined in the event of that debtor's insolvency.
 The general rule is that the law applicable to the insolvency proceedings and its effects shall be that of the member state within the territory in which such proceedings are opened.

-So, unless secondary or territorial proceedings can be initiated as well, the law of the home state is likely to dominate.
+So, unless secondary or territorial proceedings can be initiated as well, the law of the main proceedings is likely to dominate.
 Once the proceedings are opened the specific jurisdictional considerations set out in the latter part of this note assume relevance.

-The Regulation recognises that there will be cases where strict adherence to the general rule will interfere with the rules under which transactions are carried out in other member states, and therefore the general rule is subject to a number of exceptions and carve-outs.
+The Recast Regulation recognises that there will be cases where strict adherence to the general rule will interfere with the rules under which transactions are carried out in other member states, and therefore the general rule is subject to a number of exceptions and carve-outs.

 These exceptions include 'rights in rem' including, amongst other things, rights of security (to include holders of floating security over a fluctuating pool of assets), rights of set-off permitted by the law applicable to the insolvent debtor's claim, rights under a reservation of title clause, contracts relating to immovable property, rules of payment systems and financial markets and contracts of employment.
+The Recast Regulation also includes location of asset rules, these clarify where an asset is located for the purpose of insolvency proceedings.